Harrylane224/citibike-data-engineering/README.md

 ## Project Overview

 This project demonstrates a comprehensive data engineering solution that integrates 2016 Citi Bike trip data with Newark Airport weather data into a normalised PostgreSQL database.
-The solution includes data quality assessment, business rule validation, ETL pipeline design, and analytical view creation.
+The solution includes data quality assessment, business rule validation, ETL pipeline design, and unified analytical view creation using DataFlow-Pro framework.

 ## Table of Contents